Communication MA Guidelines

 - Enroll for a minimum of one credit.

 - For Plan A students, this must include at least one credit of COM 700.
-Students who have already successfully defended their thesis but have missed a deadline for submitting the thesis to General Education must register for at least one credit of COM 700F to graduate the following semester.
+Students who have already successfully defended their thesis but have missed a deadline for submitting the thesis to Graduate Division must register for at least one credit of COM 700F to graduate the following semester.
 A student can be considered full-time with one credit of 700F if they have completed all other program requirements.
 The appropriate petition (GRAD 700F) must be filed to gain approval.
 International students may be required to submit a form for approval to the International Student Services Office.

 - For Plan B students, this must include at least one credit of COM 500.